M2Sash/pytoon/README.md

 # PyToon
+**RIP Toonio -- 2019-2025**

+This project will not be maintained due to the shutdown of Toonio (duuuh), and it was not planned to be revealed to the public.

-Python package for interacting with [Toonio](https:/en.toonio.ru) toon files.
+Python package for interacting with [Toonio](https://en.toonio.ru) toon files.

 # For Educational & Fun Purposes Only! ⚠️